SUMMER CAMP STARTS

 FOOD SERVICE

-Live-in kitchen staff: Responsible for preparation, plating, and serving of 2 meals/day, assisting in overall cleaning and upkeep of kitchen and dining hall area.
+Live-in kitchen staff: Responsible for the preparation, plating, and serving of 3 meals/day, assisting in overall cleaning and upkeep of the kitchen and dining hall area.
 Adhere to all health and sanitation guidelines, including food storage and rotation.

 MEDIA & MARKETING